Overview and definitions

 Restore individual files

 Restoring a single file or multiple files should not be necessary as the restore procedure is designed to be on a share level.

 However, the file unique version id together with the FileCache, company, and share can be found in the “history viewer” on the client, and should be a part of the restore request.

 Restoring a full directory and all its subdirectories is a complex operation, and it’s recommended to use the restore procedure for “a specific day”.

-After a restore the “size” of the company’s drive is not correct.
+After a restore, the “size” of the company’s drive is not correct.
 Normally, it’s not necessary to change it as the files will removed again.